Studio 666: Critical response

 Megan Navarro of Bloody Disgusting called Studio 666 "an entertaining jam session full of gore, laughs, and endearing moments between the band".
 In Paste, Matt Donato wrote: "It might run its welcome a bit long and struggle with more juvenile gags, but it’s still a proper midnighter that’ll have you barking (in laughter) at the moon."
 Ed Masley, writing for Arizona Republic, said it was "plenty gory" and "definitely rocks", but criticized the humor.
 Peter Bradshaw of The Guardian gave the film one star, saying it "sadly conforms to the horror-comedy tendency of being neither properly scary nor properly funny".
-He found it "disconcerting" that the premise involved "violent and horrible things that happened back in the 90s", including suicide.
+He found it "disconcerting" that the premise involved "violent and horrible things that happened back in the 90s", including suicide, alluding to the suicide of Grohl's former bandmate Kurt Cobain.